Return to Blog Home

 Gilbert also describes an intensely spiritual experience where she connects with, well...
 God's energy.
 Such an event is inadequately served by everyday, non-lyrical language - the main tool in Gilbert's linguistic arsenal - which explains why the passage feels superficial.

 Another disappointment of this section is that we don't learn as much about India as we do of Italy (and, later, Bali).
-The sense of place centers (understandably) around the ashram much more so than the host country.
+The sense of place, understandably, centers around the ashram more so than the host country.

 Despite those two minor issues, Gilbert is, at the end of her stay in India, happier and healthier than ever before.
 It's easy to feel proud of her - even when, on her last night in India, she makes out with a tree.
 "I kissed that tree with all my heart," she admits.